 8. Don’t miss the Indie Junior Festival this month

-Since 2017, the IndieJunior Festival presents the most creative and original children’s films in the world, the ones that do not reach the regular distribution channels.
-This year, the event takes place between January 25th and 30th.
+Since 2017, the IndieJunior Festival has presented the most creative and original children’s films in the world, the ones that do not reach the regular distribution channels.
 Check it out!

 9. Sip your way around Porto’s best bars